DEADLINES

 • Ensure scores are received as soon as possible after application submission.
 Admissions decisions may be delayed or withheld until verified scores are received.

-If you scored SAT ≤ 1450, ACT ≤ 32, CLT ≤ 104, submit exceptional AP scores (4/5) or IB scores (5/6/7).
+If you scored SAT ≤ 1450, ACT ≤ 32, CLT ≤ 104, we encourage you to submit exceptional AP scores (4/5) or IB scores (5/6/7).
 If you are applying for Fall 2025 regular admission, list up to three verifiable achievements, each in a single sentence.
 No essays, extracurriculars, or GPAs are considered.

 Score Review Policies: